-While this suggests potentially cascading responses to frog extinction by many aquatic insects, we found little evidence for this in a long-term study of insect communities in lakes with extant frog populations versus lakes where frogs were killed by the amphibian chytrid fungus.
+Interference intra- and interspecific competition by tadpoles is also common.
+In Southern Leopard Frog (Rana utricularia) populations in which tadpoles are largely subsidized by their own feces, the largest tadpoles experience increased tadpole density as an increase in food supply, and were larger at higher densities.
+However, mean tadpole size decreased with density because the few big tadpoles bullied small tadpoles and prevented feeding (Steinwascher 1978).
+Tadpoles may also interfere with the feeding of other taxa by altering the habitat.
+As many tadpoles feed on the benthos, they “bulldoze” sediments, moving and bioturbating them (Ranvestel et al. 2004, Atwood and Richardson 2012).
+This action can disturb and displace grazing insects (Kiffney and Richardson 2001, Atwood and Richardson 2012) which may negatively affect their populations.While this suggests potentially cascading responses to frog extinction by many aquatic insects, we found little evidence for this in a long-term study of insect communities in lakes with extant frog populations versus lakes where frogs were killed by the amphibian chytrid fungus.
 Invertebrate communities were no different in the absence of frogs (Smith et al. in review).